rkaraujo/rka-blog-nextjs/posts/vim-commands.md

 Now I have Vim extensions installed in Pycharm and VS Code, so I can execute Vim commands on those editors.

-I will list some commands that I can remember right now:
+I will list some commands that I can remember right now.
+Most of them are intuitive if you associate the letter with the action (for example, p with paste):

 - :q - quit Vim
 - :wq - write file, quit Vim